nemocrys/emissivity-adjustment/README.md

 ![Wien approximation](wien-approximation.gif)

-is accurate for short wavelength radiation and, thus, provides a simple way for adjustment of emissivities at high wavelengths.
+is accurate for short wavelength radiation and, thus, provides a simple way for adjustment of emissivities at high frequencies.
 It is faster but, in general, less accurate than the integration of the spectral radiance.
 It is implemented in [wien_approximation.py](wien_approximation.py).

 ## Acknowledgements